 A blood culture during the first week of the fever can show S typhi bacteria.

 Other tests that can help diagnose this condition include:

 Fluids and electrolytes may be given by IV (into a vein) or you may be asked to drink water with electrolyte packets.

 Antibiotics are given to kill the bacteria.
 There are increasing rates of antibiotic resistance throughout the world, so your health care provider will check current recommendations before choosing an antibiotic.

 Symptoms usually improve in 2 to 4 weeks with treatment.
 The outcome is likely to be good with early treatment, but becomes poor if complications develop.

 Symptoms may return if the treatment has not completely cured the infection.

-Adequate water treatment, waste disposal, and protection of food supply from contamination are important public health measures.
+Water treatment, waste disposal, and protecting the food supply from contamination are important public health measures.
 Carriers of typhoid must not be allowed to work as food handlers.